leo-pfeiffer/epi-sim/README.md

 ![Project Structure][img-project-structure]

 ## Requirements
-This project was developed using Python 3.9 and we recommend using this version.
+We developed the project using Python 3.9, and recommend using this version.
-However, backward compatibility is given for Python versions 3.6+.
+However, the project is backward compatible for Python versions 3.6+.

 Since the web application and the model can be run on its own, the requirements are listed in two separate requirements.txt files: